ACEsuit/ACEhamiltonians.jl/docs/src/Getting_Started/Quick_Start.md

 The `ACEhamiltonians` package is a `Julia` package that provides tools for constructing, fitting, and predicting self-consistent Hamiltonian and overlap matrices in solid-state systems.
 It is based on the atomic cluster expansion (ACE) approach and the associated [ACEsuit package](https://github.com/ACEsuit/ACE.jl).
 The `ACEhamiltonians` package contains functions for generating on-site and off-site basis functions, fitting these bases to theoretical (DFT) data, and predicting the Hamiltonian and overlap matrices for any atomic configuration in real or reciprocal space. `ACEhamiltonians` provides a flexible and efficient way to model the electronic structure of materials and is a valuable tool for researchers in computational materials science.
 Please refer to the associated [article](https://www.nature.com/articles/s41524-022-00843-2) for a more in-depth description of the methodological underpinnings of this package.

 # Getting Started
-This quick-start guide provides an overview of the `ACEhamiltonians` framework, including the `Model` and `Basis` structures.
+This quick-start guide provides an overview of the `ACEhamiltonians` framework, including the `Model` and `SubModel` structures.
-The `Model` structure represents a model that includes on-site and off-site bases, their corresponding parameters, and the basis definition, while the `Basis` structures within represents the interaction between atomic shells in a system.
+The `Model` structure represents a model that includes on-site and off-site bases, their corresponding parameters, and the basis definition, while the `SubModel` structures within represents the interaction between atomic shells in a system.
 The guide outlines the construction, fitting, and predicting processes for both structures, providing users with an efficient and flexible way to represent interactions in various systems.
 Links to more detailed documents are also provided as necessary.